-Once your vetting form has come back clear, we get to work on matching you with a young person.
-We'll match you with a young person who lives geographically close to you (within 15-20 minutes by car, where we can), is of the same sex, and has similar interests.
-Where appropriate, we try to also meet requests from either of you - e.g. ethnic matching.
+Once your vetting form has come back clear, Once your vetting form has come back clear, we get to work on matching you with a young person with similar interests.

 When we have a possible match for you, we'll check in to be sure you're okay with it and then let the whānau know about you.
 Once everyone involved is happy, we'll book in a time to meet the young person at their home.